Steamboat Wawaset

 The steamer Georgiana was dispatched from Baltimore to pick up the survivors and bring them back to D.C.
 For days afterwards, a gruesome sight could be seen up and down the Potomac coastline as burned bodies washed ashore and in some cases, villians stole whatever valuables were still there.

-Author Alvin Oickle recently completed a book (see above) on the subject and it features profiles of some of the approximately 82 who perished, as well as incredible firsthand accounts of the disaster.
+Author Alvin Oickle released a book (see above) on the subject in 2009 and it features profiles of some of the approximately 82 who perished, as well as incredible firsthand accounts of the disaster.